OmentaElvis/pesa-playground/README.md

 ## 📝 Feature To-Do List

 Core M-Pesa API coverage roadmap for **Pesa Playground**.
+> [!NOTE]
+> Daraja 3.0 was released in November 2025, at which point most of the APIs had not yet been implemented.
+> As far as I know, there is no easy way to access the old documentation, so it's safe to assume that this sandbox will implement Daraja 3.0.
+> We will attempt to add backwards compatibility with previous versions later.

 - ✅ **Authentication** - OAuth token generation and validation
 - ✅ **STK Push (C2B Payment Simulation)** - full request/response flow with interactive prompt